-Publisher Membership is open to any person who fits the criteria laid out in our name: they must be the Publisher, Executive Director or other CEO of a Local Independent Online News website.
-Publishers Members are voting members of the organization, and are eligible to serve on the Board of Directors and as Board Officers.
+Full Membership is open to any person who fits the criteria laid out in our name: They must be the Publisher, Executive Director, Principal or CEO of a Local Independent Online News website.
+Full Members are voting members of the organization, and are eligible to serve on the Board of Directors and as board officers.

-LION Publishers are online news leaders who are innovating in business, technology, communication and storytelling while honoring the rich heritage of local journalism.
+LION Publishers are online news leaders who are innovating in business, technology, communication and storytelling while working to keep local news robust.

 Creating the future of local news as they return it to its roots, LION Publishers encompass a rich diversity of business models, editorial approaches and community types.